 Weather and river permitting, participants also spend a few days maneuvering Class I-III whitewater through sculpted rock channels in tandem (two person) canoes.
 Some of the topics crews may cover during this portion of the course include: basic water safety and rescue techniques, identification and use of paddling equipment, how to work with paddling partners to successfully negotiate class l-III rapids and flat water and whitewater paddling strokes and maneuvers.

-Participants will also have the opportunity to prepare for the unexpected by earning a Wilderness First Aid certification.
+Participants will have the opportunity to prepare for the unexpected by earning a Wilderness First Aid (WFA) certification during the mountains phase of the course.
 This fast-paced, hands-on training is designed to teach skills to care for those who become ill or injured far from definitive medical care.
-Offered through a partnership with Landmark Learning (an accredited organization), this certification includes classroom lectures and demonstrations, combined with realistic scenarios where mock patients challenge students to use what they have learned.
-After successfully completing the WFA and CPR components students are eligible to apply for academic credit for this certification.
+Offered through a partnership with Landmark Learning, an accredited organization, this certification will include classroom lectures and demonstrations, combined with realistic scenarios where mock patients will challenge participants to use what they've learned.
+After successfully completing the WFA and CPR components, students are eligible to apply for academic credit for this certification.